 The risk of 0.5% compared to the reward of 5% means the bank would have a risk-reward ratio of 1/10.
 As 0.5% is one-tenth of 5%

-You should try to use this method of assessing risk in your investment.
-What are the chances of this bond, treasury, stock, precious metal falling in price or becoming worthless?
+It would help if you tried to use this method of assessing risk in your investment.
+What are the chances of this bond, treasury, stock, or precious metal falling in price or becoming worthless?
 What will be the expected reward?

 It is a common statement in the financial services industry that stocks can go down as well as up.
 This is also true for all investment categories.

 Diversifying your investments is a good way to achieve long-term balanced growth.
 Different investment vehicles behave differently at different times.
 During times of recession or economic hardship, stocks perform badly, and precious metals and treasuries do well.

 During boom times, property and stocks outperform metals and bonds.
 It can serve you well to allocate a proportion of your investments into different asset classes based on time and risk profile.